If you like what you found here :

 Update in 2023:

-Skylum no more sells perpetual licenses, just subscription.
-My advice is to AVOID it because it's simply too expensive for what it is.
+Skylum pushing for subscriptions.
+My advice is to AVOID it because it's simply too expensive in the long run for what it is.

 (actually, try it and see for yourself the definition of a bugged software)